-Common Olive Oil Mistakes You Might Be Making
+How To Avoid Some Common Olive Oil Mistakes

-- There are many key things to avoid to get the best taste and longevity from your bottle of extra virgin olive oil.
+- There are many key things to avoid if you want to ensure best taste and longevity from your bottle of extra virgin olive oil.

 - Common mistakes made with extra virgin olive oil include buying the wrong type, avoiding cooking with it and storing your extra virgin olive oil near the oven.